andyl/conpipe/README.md

 - intended for use in Static Site Generators like [Tableau](https://github.com/elixir-tools/tableau)
 - designed to be extended
-- UNSTABLE - expect breaking changes
+- EXPERIMENTAL - expect breaking changes

 ## Installation